lucdoe/orgisoft_api/readme.md

 -  /inventorys
 -  /finances

 Endpoints accept CRUD operations (POST, GET, PUT, DELETE) and return the specific HTTP Status code on succes or not, the location/ path/ url plus the data (if ask for) in JSON format.
 GET endpoints who return more than one item have some special filtering on top.
-Results can be accessed in asscending or descending order with an offset and limit (e.g. /members?skip=0&take=20&desc=1), but a detailed guide on the endpoints can be found in the API documentation attached.
+Results can be accessed in asscending or descending order with an offset and limit (e.g. /members?skip=0&take=20&desc=1), but a detailed guide on the endpoints can be found in the [API documentation attached here](https://documenter.getpostman.com/view/10673596/T17Q6QP7?version=latest).

 The overall API has 84 possible endpoints to contact with all operations summed up.